-1 Goal Name Housing Construction/Rehabilitation for Resale Goal Funds in the amount of \$80,000 will be used to construct or rehabilitate affordable housing units for homeownership Description
+1 Goal Name Housing Construction/Rehabilitation for Resale Goal Funds in the amount of \$80,000 will be used to construct or rehabilitate affordable housing units for homeownership.
+Description 2 Goal Name Tenant Based Rental Assistance Goal Tenant Based Rental Assistance for to house approximately 10 homeless persons (\$100,000).
+Additional Activities to Description provide tenant based rental assistance to approximately 12 elderly disabled (\$92,566) persons 3 Goal Name Housing Construction or Rehabilitation (CHDO) Goal HOME Funds will be used for the construction or rehabilitation of affordable units Description

-2 Goal Name Tenant Based Rental Assistance Goal Description Tenant Based Rental Assistance for to house approximately 10 homeless persons (\$100,000).
-Additional Activities to provide tenant based rental assistance to approximately 12 elderly disabled (\$92,566) persons 3 Goal Name Housing Construction or Rehabilitation (CHDO) Goal Description HOME Funds will be used for the construction or rehabilitation of affordable units 4 Goal Name Homeowner Rehabilitation Goal Description Funds will be used to provided homeowner rehabilitation or reconstruction of housing units in Seminole County 5 Goal Name Homeowner Rehabilitation/Immediate Needs Goal Description Funds will be used to fund homeowner rehabilitation; including the immediate need of owner occupied housing for low and moderate-income households 6 Goal Name Water Line Improvements Goal Description Fund will be used to complete water improvements in the Midway area.
-The project includes construction phases III and IV 7 Goal Name Public Services Goal Description Funds will be used to provide public services to benefit low and moderate-income people in Seminole County.
-Funds will be used to provide Childcare services, Health Services Youth Services, Mental Health Services, and other Supportive Services 8 Goal Name Building Acquisition, Construction, Rehabilitation Goal Description Rehabilitation of two public facilities for low to moderate income persons
+4 Goal Name Homeowner Rehabilitation Goal Description Funds will be used to provided homeowner rehabilitation or reconstruction of housing units in Seminole County 5 Goal Name Homeowner Rehabilitation/Immediate Needs GoalFunds will be used to fund homeowner rehabilitation; including the immediate need of owner occupied housing foDescriptionand moderate-income households 6 Goal Name Water Line Improvements Goal Description Fund will be used to complete water improvements in the Midway area.
+The project includes construction phases III and IV of the midway project along with infrastructure/improvements identified in other low/mod target areas if funds are available.
+7 Goal Name Public Services Goal Description Funds will be used to provide public services to benefit low and moderate-income people in Seminole County.
+Funds will be used to provide Childcare services, Health Services Youth Services, Mental Health Services, and other Supportive Services.
+8 Goal Name Building Acquisition, Construction, Rehabilitation Goal Description Rehabilitation of two public facilities for low to moderate income persons 9 Goal Name Microenterprise Assistance Goal Description Funds in the amount of \$150,000 will be used to employment and job skills program opportunities to low and moderate- income persons.
+10 Goal Name Emergency Shelter Operation and Maintenance Goal Description Funds in the amount of \$ 89,381 will be used to pay for the operation and maintenace of emergency shelters in Seminole County.

-9 Goal Name Economic Development Goal Description Funds in the amount of \$150,000 will be used to employment and job skills program opportunities to low and moderate- income persons 10 Goal Name Emergency Shelter Operation and Maintenance Goal Description ESG funds in the amount of \$89,381 will be used for Emergency Shelter Operations for 3 area emergency shelters.
-Funds in the amount of \$ will also be used for HMIS 12 Goal Name Administration Goal Description Funds will be used for planning and program administration for CDBG, HOME, and ESG programs 13 Goal Name Purchase Assistance Goal Description HOME funds in the amount of \$50,000 will be used to provide purchase assistance to low income homebuyer(s) HOME funds will be used to provide local contribution toward the construction of affordable rental housing (\$50,000) 14 Goal Name Rapid Re-Housing Goal Description ESG funds will be used to provide assistance to rapidly rehouse persons experiencing homelessness.
-Rehousing assistance will be provided to approximately 12 individuals
+11 Goal Name Administration Goal Funds will be used for planning and program administration for CDBG, HOME, and ESG programs.
+Description Funds in the amount of \$10,043 will also be used for HMIS Data Collection 12 12 Goal Name Purchase Assistance Goal HOME funds in the amount of \$50,000 will be used to provide purchase assistance to low income homebuyer(s) Description HOME funds will be used to provide local contribution toward the construction of affordable rental housing \$50,000 13 Goal Name Rapid Re-Housing Goal ESG funds will be used to provide assistance to rapidly rehouse persons experiencing homelessness.
+Rehousing assistance Description will be provided to approximately 12 individuals.